CIR victory helps DC community activists fight effort to silence them

 CIR won a string of victories challenging this tactic, and the Boys Town case was a vivid example of CIR’s successful effort to protect the right of citizens to speak out on matters of public concern, no matter how inconvenient that may make things for developers and activists.

 Southeast Citizens for Smart Development was concerned about Boys Town’s plan to put troubled teenagers into what D.C.
 Council member Sharon Ambrose called “a very fragile neighborhood that has been plagued by open-air drug markets.”
 SCSD also questioned the excessive cost to taxpayers of both the federally financed housing project and the $150 per day subsidy Boys Town would have received for each youth.
 “It’s the wrong project in the wrong place at the wrong time,” said SCSD Chairman Will Hill.

 Boys Town resorts to a federal lawsuit

-Boys Town says that many of the youths expected to live in the project will be minorities with mental or emotional disabilities.
-But Boys Town has failed to cite any evidence that bias underlies opposition to the housing project.
+Boys Town said that many of the youths expected to live in the project will be minorities with mental or emotional disabilities.
+But it failed to cite any evidence that bias underlies opposition to the housing project.
 In fact, SCSD’s leadership and membership includes minorities.
-As SCSD Vice Chair Opper-Weiner notes, the suit was “meant to harass and shut us up.”
+As SCSD Vice Chair Opper-Weiner noted, the suit was “meant to harass and shut us up.”

 In another victory for CIR, a federal judge dismissed the case against SCSD and its members.
 The judge ruled, just as CIR argued, that SCSD’s actions were protected under the First Amendment.
 This was just one in a string of victories in similar cases where groups opposing housing projects are unfairly persecuted for their objections.